rschramm9/MOTUS_KIOSK/documentation/2_CONFIGURATION_GUIDE.md

 ```

 The JumpToButton parameter was added in version 6 to make it more obvious for the kiosk user on how to quickly get to the tag detection data .
 The JumpToButtonColor sets the background color of that control.

+TitlebarBackgroundGradientColor was added in version 6.2.3 and allows a smooth gradient of color from TitlebarBackgroundColor to TitlebarBackgroundGradientColor.
+If ommited or the set to the same value as TitlebarBackgroundColor then the backround color has a solid apperance as in prior versions.

 ##### 2.4 - "Home" tab content